veekaybee/veekaybee.github.io/_posts/2019-09-11-answer-questions-online.md

 + Julia's excellent post on [how to ask questions](https://jvns.ca/blog/good-questions/)
 + Stack Overflow's [guidelines on asking questions on their platform](https://stackoverflow.com/help/how-to-ask)

-But these are specific to in-person and the Stack Overflow platform, so I want to write something specifically about email/Twitter.
-Here are some of my (fast and loose) guidelines for asking good questions that have a higher probability of being answered:
+But these are specific to in-person and the Stack Overflow platform, so I wanted to write something specifically about email/Twitter.
+Here are some of my (fast and loose) guidelines for asking good questions that have a much higher probability of being answered:

 1. Good questions make it obvious that the person has already done some basic research on their own.
 If me Googling for half an hour gives the same result as you doing it, it's not a good question.